At a glance: the top 10 things to do in Namibia

 I totally fell in love with all of the critters on Tommy’s Living Desert Tour

-I love snakes, and the thought of going out and actually finding some serpents right in the sand makes me squeal and do a happy dance (internally, of course, like a real man).
+I love snakes, and the thought of going out and exploring to find some serpents right in the sand makes me squeal and do a happy dance (internally, of course, like a real man).

 There are many desert tours in Namibia, but the tour I am wholeheartedly endorsing is Tommy’s Living Desert Tour specifically.
+It’s one of the best things to do in Namibia hands down.
 They work out of Swakopmund, Namibia’s adventure capital.

-I don’t know what type of desert spell the animals are under, but when the guide started searching for some critters, the geckos and snakes turn into puppies and I swear I saw them happily run up to the guide as if they were old buddies.
+I don’t know what type of desert spell the animals are under, but when the guide started calling out for the critters, the geckos and snakes turned into puppies and I swear I saw them happily run up to the guide as if they were old buddies.
 It’s hard to describe if you haven’t been there, but you’ll have to take my word for it.

 Tommy’s Living Desert Tour is the best thing you will do in Namibia!
 It’s like a scavenger hunt, but with wild snakes and lizards

-The guides are knowledgeable and entertaining and they really know their stuff.
-They have a tour every morning and sometimes in the afternoons, too, depending on the weather (read: if it’s hot as heck, they aren’t going).
-And who knows, you might just come back with a newfound appreciation for our slithery friends.
+The local guides are knowledgeable and entertaining, and they really know their stuff.
+They have a tour every morning and sometimes in the afternoons, too, if it’s not too insanely hot.
+As much as I love snakes, I get it, I have my temperate limits too. ).

-You’re taken out into the desert south of Swakopmund in a jeep-type vehicle for 4–5 hours and then proceed to look for and find all kinds of creatures.
-After you’re done searching for snakes and other little sand fellas, you get to prance around on the sand dunes a little before heading back to the city.
+I was taken out into the desert south of Swakopmund in a jeep-type vehicle for 4–5 hours, and then got the chance to look for and find all kinds of desert creatures.
+Like real-life Pokémon hunting.
+After I was done exploring and searching for snakes and other little sand fellas, I got to prance around on the sand dunes a little before heading back to the city.

 You can see the wooden walkway that helps you walk among the seals unharmed—they can bite if you get too close, especially if you’e dealing with a mom seal